 Also see Coccidiosis of Pigs Coccidiosis of Pigs Eight species of Eimeria and one of Isospora infect pigs in North America.
 Piglets 5–15 days old are characteristically infected with only I suis, which produces enteritis... read more .

-In pigs, GI helminths are almost always present; their main effects are loss of appetite, reduction in daily gain, poor feed utilization, and potentiation of other pathogens.
+In pigs, gastrointestinal helminths are almost always present; their main effects are loss of appetite, reduction in daily gain, poor feed efficiency, and potentiation of other pathogens.
 Only rarely do they cause death.
-Adequate nutrition helps reduce the adverse effects of parasitism on feed efficiency and average daily gain.
+Adequate nutrition helps decrease the adverse effects of parasitism on feed efficiency and average daily gain.

 Various anthelmintics are available, although not all are available in every country.
 Benzimidazoles, including fenbendazole and flubendazole, are available for in-feed administration.
-Flubendazole is available for in-water and top dressing use, whereas fenbendazole has an oral formulation.
-Two avermectin compounds, ivermectin and doramectin, are available as injectables, whereas only ivermectin can be used in-feed.
-Both pyrantel tartrate and levamisole are available as in-feed formulations, but only levamisole can be used in water.
+Flubendazole is available for in-water and top dressing use, and fenbendazole has an oral formulation.
+Two avermectin compounds, ivermectin and doramectin, are available as injectables, although only ivermectin can be used in-feed.
+Pyrantel tartrate is available as an in-feed formulation.
 Dichlorvos, an organophosphate compound, was the first broad-spectrum dewormer available for pigs and is still in use as an in-feed formulation.
 Piperazine salts are an older generation of anthelmintic.
-Despite its narrow spectrum of activity, it is still widely used, available as an in-feed or in-water formulation.
+Despite a narrow spectrum of activity, it is still widely used and available as an in-feed or in-water formulation.

-Although anthelmintic-resistant populations of Oesophagostomum sp were identified as early as 1987, resistance does not appear to be a widespread problem.
-In addition, there is no justification for routinely rotating classes of dewormers; rather, choice of product should be made on the expected efficacy against the parasites present (including ectoparasites).
+Although anthelmintic-resistant populations of Oesophagostomum sp were identified as early as 1987, anthelmintic resistance does not appear to be a widespread problem.
+There is no justification for routinely rotating classes of dewormers; rather, choice of product should be made on the expected efficacy against the parasites present (including ectoparasites).